val-town/playground/README.md

 As with the example above, import the component and provide it with `code` prop and a `workerPath` prop that points to the worker file.

+## Styling

+This is an unstyled library but exposes classes that you can style.